 Constable killed, another injured in Naxal attack in Maha

-The two constables had gone to a shop, where they were attacked by an "action team" of Naxals, he said.
-"One of theconstables was martyred, while the other got injured in the incident," he said.
+The two constables had gone to a shop, where they were fired upon by an "action team" of Naxals, he said.
+"One of the constables was martyred, while the other got injured in the incident," he said.

-The slain constable was identified as Dushyant Nandeshwar and his injured colleague as Vinod Bhosle, the official said..
+Gadchiroli SP Shailesh Balkawde told PTIthat there was an attack on two policemen by Naxals at Bhamaragadh in which one constable was killed and another injured.
+The slain constable was identified as Dushyant Nandeshwar and his injured colleague as Dinesh Bhosale.

+In Mumbai, Home Minister Anil Deshmukh paid tributes to the police constable killed in the Naxal attack and wished speedy recovery to the injured jawan.
+Jawan Dushyant Nandeshwar was martyred in bullets firing by Naxals in Gadchiroli districts Koti.
+Tributes to him, we are part of his familys grief.

+Also praying for the speedy recovery of injured jawan Dinesh Bhosale, Deshmukh tweeted..

 - READ MORE ON: